Identification

 • providing sufficient staff and resources to the Centre for the Protection of Victims of Trafficking to enable it to carry out timely identification of victims of trafficking.[26]

-Asylum seekers with mental health issues and torture victims
+Asylum seekers with mental health issues and survivors of torture

-The psychological assessment for the purpose of the asylum procedure is usually conducted by the Psychosocial Innovation Network (PIN) and IAN (implementing partner of UNHCR in 2022).
-In 2022 and 2023, PIN and IAN identified, assisted, counselled and further referred several dozen asylum seekers, refugees and migrants.
+The psychological assessment for the purpose of the asylum procedure is usually conducted by the Psychosocial Innovation Network (PIN) and IAN.
+In 2024, PIN and IAN identified, were occasionally present in asylum centres.
 Only few psychological assessments were lodged with the Asylum Office for the purpose of asylum procedure, and upon the request of legal representatives.

-When it comes to the vulnerability assessment of torture victims, it is usually conducted by CSOs who have funds for forensic medical or psychiatric examinations.
+When it comes to the vulnerability assessment of survivors of torture, it is usually conducted by CSOs who have funds for forensic medical or psychiatric examinations.
 These reports are then delivered to the Asylum Office.
-In 2023, only 1 Istanbul Protocol Reports were drafted and submitted to the Asylum Office in relation to an individual from Burundi who was subjected to different forms sexual violence, but also reports from more narrowly specialized psychosocial workers.
+In 2023, only 1 Istanbul Protocol Report was drafted and submitted to the Asylum Office in relation to an individual from Burundi who was subjected to different forms sexual violence, but also reports from more narrowly specialized psychosocial workers.
 According to the content of first instance decisions, in several cases legal representatives lodged psychological reports, while Asylum Office did not request any assessment.
+In 2024, there were no Istanbul Protocol Reports lodged to the Asylum Office.

-Persons at risk of SGBV and SGBV survivors
+Persons at risk of SGBV, SGBV survivors and LGBTQI+ persons

-In 2022, DRC has implemented projects which aimed to provide assistance to SGBV survivors in refugee and asylum seekers’ populations.
+In 2022, DRC implemented projects which aimed to provide assistance to SGBV survivors in refugee and asylum seekers’ populations.
 This organisation was the only one who provided legal assistance to the refugees and asylum seekers in cases of SGBV in 2022 outside the asylum procedure.
 Additionally, DRC established the first Women Safe Space inside the Asylum Centre in Krnjača.
 The space was used by 3 organisations (DRC, ADRA and Atina) where they conducted activities raising awareness on women rights and provided direct assistance to the beneficiaries.
 Community-based protection has been an integral part of DRC field activities and therefore DRC trained three female asylum seekers to be gender focal points in AC Krnjača.
 In 2022, DRC has identified 23 survivors of SGBV who had the status of asylum seekers, produced 7 SGBV reports and contributed to the positive decision of two applicants – 1 from Burundi and 1 from Afghanistan.
-There is no available data for 2023.
+There is no available data for 2023 and in 2024, DRC stopped providing assistance to SGBV survivors.

 Identification and age assessment of unaccompanied children